RedWirePlatinumTwo/MiscFiles/PluginProcedureInfo.md

 - Overlays are hidden when you press F1, with this procedure check you can make your custom overlays also hide when F1 is pressed
 ### Is keybind [key] being pressed
 - not actual key names (ex: A,B, C, etc) but the keybinds listed in the control settings.
 Includes custom keybinds.
 For example: If the selected keybind is "Attack" and "Attack/Destroy" in the games Key Bind settings is set to Left Button, then the procedure will return true if Left Button is currently being pressed
-### Is provided world singleplayer
+### Is default game mode of provided world [gamemode]
 - Server sided check; will never return true in client
-### Is default game mode of provided world [gamemode]
-- Same as above
 ### Get tick rate of the provided world (NF Only)
 - Includes both server and client, so checking for client-side is recommended